tusharshah21/TheGuildGenesis/the-guild-smart-contracts/README.md

 forge script script/TheGuildBadgeRegistry.s.sol:TheGuildBadgeRegistryScript --rpc-url <RPC> --private-key <PK> --broadcast
 ```

-### Tokens
+### Tokens & Resolver

-- `TheGuildActivityToken` (symbol `TGA`) is an ERC20 with standard 18 decimals.
-The deployer is the owner and can mint.
+- `TheGuildActivityToken` (symbol `TGA`) is a plain ERC20 with standard 18 decimals.
+The deployer is the initial owner and can mint.
 See `src/TheGuildActivityToken.sol`.
-- The token also acts as an EAS Resolver: it inherits `SchemaResolver` and mints 10 TGA to the attester address on each successful attestation.
+- `TheGuildAttestationResolver` is an EAS `SchemaResolver` that mints TGA to the attester on successful attestations.
+It takes the global `IEAS` and the deployed `TheGuildActivityToken` in its constructor.
+See `src/TheGuildAttestationResolver.sol`.

-#### EAS Resolver behavior (TheGuildActivityToken)
+#### EAS Resolver behavior (TheGuildAttestationResolver)

 - Inherits `SchemaResolver` and implements:
   - `onAttest(attestation, value)`: mints `10 * 10^decimals()` to `attestation.attester` and returns `true`.
   - `onRevoke(...)`: no-op, returns `true`.
-- Constructor requires the global `IEAS` address.
-Deployment script `script/TheGuildActivityToken.s.sol` auto-selects the EAS address by `chainid` (Base/Optimism/Arbitrum/Polygon, plus testnets) or falls back to `EAS_ADDRESS` env var.
+- Deployment wiring:
+  - Deploy `TheGuildActivityToken`.
+  - Deploy `TheGuildAttestationResolver` with `(IEAS, token)`.
+  - Transfer ownership of the token to the resolver so it can mint: `token.transferOwnership(resolver)`.
-- To use it as a resolver, set this contract address as the `resolver` when registering your EAS Schema.
-When EAS processes an attestation for that schema, it will call `attest()` on the resolver, which delegates to `onAttest`.
+- Register your EAS Schema with `resolver` set to the resolver address (not the token!).
+When EAS processes an attestation for that schema, it will call the resolver which mints tokens.
-- Learn more about EAS resolvers in the official docs: [Resolver Contracts](https://docs.attest.org/docs/core--concepts/resolver-contracts).
+- Learn more about EAS resolvers: [Resolver Contracts](https://docs.attest.org/docs/core--concepts/resolver-contracts).

 Quick steps:

-1. Deploy TGA (resolver):
+1. Deploy TGA and the resolver, then transfer token ownership to the resolver.
-   - Uses `IEAS` in constructor; see the deploy script for per-chain EAS addresses.
-2. Register your schema in EAS with `resolver` set to the deployed TGA address.
+2. Register your schema in EAS with `resolver` set to the resolver address.
 3. Create attestations against that schema.
 Each attestation mints 10 TGA to the attester automatically.

-Deploy:
+Deploy (example):

 ```shell
 forge script script/TheGuildActivityToken.s.sol:TheGuildActivityTokenScript \